 Then: The bricks were 2×4, 4×4, and so on.

 Now: The bricks still exist, obviously, but now each set contains many odd shapes that are specific to that particular set and do not work with any other creation.
 Woe to the builder who misplaces them.
 The good news is that in the last few years, Lego has decreased the specialization of the pieces so they can be used creatively on other sets.

 Then: There was this guy.

 Now: There are thousands of different minifigs.
 There are superheroes, construction workers, police, burglars, cowboys, ninjas and mystical creatures.
 There are approximately four male characters to every one female character.
 Last year, Lego created a female scientist set on a limited run.
 It sold out quickly.

 Then: Lego sets were from the imagination of the designers and the kid builders—there was towns and spaceships, etc. Since 1966, the Danish company had a relationship with Shell Oil, which recently ended.

 Now: The Lego Star Wars line was what brought the company back from the brink.
 Now you don’t have regular Lego cops and robbers—you have Batman and the Gotham criminals.
-You don’t just play with pirates, you have have a Jack Sparrow minifig from The Pirates of the Caribbean set.
+You don’t just play with pirates, you have a Jack Sparrow minifig from The Pirates of the Caribbean set.
 There is even Disney princess Lego for the younger set.
 Now, TV series and movies are now inspiring Lego sets—and with The Lego Movie the whole cycle became very meta.

 9. The pain

 Then: Blocks hide in the carpet until you are walking around barefoot in the dark.
-The pain of stepping on a a sharp Lego piece is not easily forgotten.
+The pain of stepping on a sharp Lego piece is not easily forgotten.